filippocasari/ChatServer/README.md

 - by manually launching many times' client.java program
 - by launching multi clients java code
-- by terminals with the command provided in the first exercise
+- by terminals with the command provided in the first exercise Is this the only way to handle multiple connections at the same time?
+Reflect on possible alternatives.
+- **Single-thread model**: One thread receives requests, executes them and replies to the clients
+- **Finite-state machine model**: One thread executes requests and replies, if execution is quick.
+Multiple requests are handled simultaneously